Maja blanca: Etymology and history

 The dessert is the local Filipino adaptation of the Spanish dish manjar blanco (blancmange, literally "white delicacy"), but it has become distinct in that it uses very different ingredients, like coconut milk instead of milk or almond milk.
 The dish was most popular in Luzon, especially in Tagalog, Kapampangan, Pangasinense, and Ilocano cuisine.
 But it was also popular in the south, especially among Chavacano-speaking Zamboangueños.

 Maja blanca is also known as dudul in Ilocano which reflects its Austronesian origin dodol; as well as maja blanca con maíz, maja maíz, or maja blanca maíz when corn kernels are used in the preparation (maíz is Spanish for corn).

 Preparation

 Maja blanca is relatively easy to prepare.
 A coconut milk (not coconut cream) and cornstarch mixture is heated to boiling over a low flame while stirring.
 Agar (gulaman in Filipino) can be substituted for cornstarch.
 Corn kernels, milk, and sugar are also often added, though these are not traditionally part of the recipe.
 Once the mixture thickens, it is then poured into serving dishes previously greased with coconut oil, and allowed to cool.
-Once firm, latik (browned coconut cream curds) are then sprinkled as toppings.
+Once firm, latík (browned coconut cream curds) are then sprinkled as garnish.

 It is also often refrigerated and served cold to improve the texture.

 Maja blanca is similar in texture to panna cotta, but the flavor is different due to the coconut milk.

-The corn kernels and latik are used to add different textures to the maja blanca, which by itself usually has a creamy texture.
+The corn kernels and latík add different textures to the maja blanca, which by itself is often creamy.